rwslinkman/SimDeviceBLE/README.md

 ![Service Data screen manipulates data of all advertised characteristics](docs/image_data_fragment.jpg)

 ## gRPC
-SimDeviceBLE defines a gRPC interface to take control of the BLE device.
+SimDeviceBLE defines a [gRPC](https://grpc.io/) interface to take control of the BLE device.
-Generate a client in your preferred language to interact with the gRPC server in the app.
+Generate a client [in your preferred language](https://grpc.io/docs/languages/) to interact with the gRPC server in the app.
 All devices supported in the app can be advertised with a simple command.
-Manipulate the advertised characteristic data to match your use case or test scenario.
+Update the advertised characteristic data to match your use case or test scenario.
+To notify all connected devices of an updated characteristic in SimDeviceBLE, call the associated `rpc`.

 SimDeviceBLE has a `GrpcServerActivity` that can be used in an easy way.
 It is available via the options menu in the app.